Gavin Newsom: Personal life

 Newsom was baptized and raised in his father's Catholic faith.
-He has described himself as an "Irish Catholic rebel ...in some respects, but one that still has tremendous admiration for the Church and very strong faith".
-When asked about the state of the Catholic Church in 2008, he said it was in crisis.
-He said he stays with the Church because of his "strong connection to a greater purpose, and...higher being".
-Newsom identifies as a practicing Catholic, saying that he has a "strong sense of faith that is perennial, day in and day out".
-He is the godfather of designer and model Nats Getty.
+In 2008, he described himself as an "Irish Catholic rebel ... in some respects, but one that still has tremendous admiration for the Church and very strong faith"; when asked about the state of the Catholic Church, Newsom said it was in crisis.
+He said he stays with the Church because of his "strong connection to a greater purpose, and to sort of a higher being".
+Newsom identifies as a practicing Catholic, saying in 2008 that he has a "strong sense of faith that is perennial, day in and day out".
+He has personal ties to the Jewish community.
+As a child, Newsom attended Hanukkah celebrations with Jewish extended family, went to a JCC preschool in San Francisco, and spent time at the Jewish summer camp Camp Tawonga.
+He credits the Jewish values he absorbed—especially tikkun olam—for shaping his identity and worldview and helping him succeed in business and politics.
+Newsom told his son that they are partly Jewish and have Jewish cousins in the Newsom family when one of his friends expressed antisemitic views.
+In 2019, he took steps to combat antisemitism by allocating $15 million for synagogue security, $6 million for the Holocaust Museum LA, and $23.5 million for Jewish summer camps affected by wildfires.

-In December 2001, Newsom married Kimberly Guilfoyle, a former San Francisco prosecutor and legal commentator for Court TV, CNN, and MSNBC.
-They married at Saint Ignatius Catholic Church on the campus of the University of San Francisco, where Guilfoyle had attended law school.
-The couple appeared in the September 2004 issue of Harper's Bazaar; the spread had them posed at the Getty Villa with the caption "the New Kennedys".
-They jointly filed for divorce in January 2005, citing "difficulties due to their careers on opposite coasts".
-Their divorce was finalized on February 28, 2006.
+In December 2001, Newsom married legal commentator Kimberly Guilfoyle at Saint Ignatius Catholic Church.
+They separated in 2004 and jointly filed for divorce in January 2005, citing "difficulties due to their careers on opposite coasts".
+Their divorce was finalized on February 28, 2006, by which time Guilfoyle was expecting a child with Eric Villency.
 Guilfoyle gained prominence in 2011 via a Fox News chat show.
-She was later named senior advisor to Republican President Donald Trump, whom Newsom has extensively criticized.
-Newsom later became an ordained minister with the Universal Life Church.
+She was later named senior advisor to Republican president Donald Trump, whom Newsom has extensively criticized, and was later engaged to Donald Trump Jr.

-On January 31, 2007, Newsom's close friend, campaign manager, and former chief of staff Alex Tourk confronted Newsom after learning from his wife, Ruby Rippey-Tourk, that she and Newsom had an affair in 2005, when she was Newsom's appointments secretary.
+In September 2006, Newsom, then 38, briefly dated 19-year-old Brittanie Mountz, a model and restaurant hostess.
+On January 31, 2007, Newsom's close friend, campaign manager, and former chief of staff Alex Tourk confronted him after learning from his wife, Ruby Rippey-Tourk, that she and Newsom had an affair in 2005, when she was Newsom's appointments secretary.
 Tourk immediately resigned.
-Newsom admitted the affair the next day and apologized to the public, saying he was "deeply sorry" for his "personal lapse of judgment".
-In 2018, Rippey-Tourk said that she thought it wrong to associate Newsom's behavior with the #MeToo movement: "I was a subordinate, but I was also a free-thinking, 33-yr old adult married woman & mother....
+Newsom admitted to the affair the next day and apologized to the public, saying he was "deeply sorry" for his "personal lapse of judgment".
+In 2018, Rippey-Tourk said that she thought it wrong to associate Newsom's behavior with the #MeToo movement: "I was a subordinate, but I was also a free-thinking, 33-yr old adult married woman and mother.
 I do want to make sure that the #metoo movement is reserved for cases and situations that deserve it."